gurnec/btcrecover/extract-mkey/README.md

 ## *extract-mkey.py* ##

-Sometimes, it is not desireable to run *btcrecover* directly on the computer which stores the target wallet file.
+Sometimes, it is not desirable to run *btcrecover* directly on the computer which stores the target wallet file.
 For example:

  * A computer or a cloud-based virtual machine with faster CPUs might be a better place to run *btcrecover*.
  * Configuring *btcrecover* to search for your password correctly can be tricky; you might be interested in finding someone who can configure and run *btcrecover* for you on their computer.